 The Possibility Project is a nationally recognized nonprofit organization operating three programs for youth in New York City.

-The Possibility Project also works with partner organizations in four additional U.S. cities, Israel, and Cape Town, South Africa to create and sustain local Possibility Projects in these locations.
+The Possibility Project also works with partner organizations in four additional U.S. cities to create and sustain local Possibility Projects in their communities.
 Read more about our partner programs.

 A society where teenagers are valued, respected and play a leading role in creating a better world.

 We empower teenagers to transform the negative forces in their lives into positive action.
 Using the performing arts and community action as vehicles, our teenagers learn to build relationships across differences, resolve conflicts without violence, take on their responsibility to others, and lead.

 Cross-Cultural understanding: We believe in, understand, value and respect diversity.
 We actively pursue diversity in every aspect of the organization: youth participants, staff, volunteers, contributors and board members.

 Youth leadership:: We believe in, understand and increase the power of young people to become leaders.
 We give them opportunities to learn and exercise that power both on stage and in their lives.
 We motivate them by holding them to the highest standards of achievement, and by consistently expressing the joy and excitement we feel while working with them.